-Pin Name Pin Number I/O Pin Description

-NC 1-3 No connect.

-VSS 4 Ι Ground

-SDA 5 I/O Serial Data Address.
-This is a bi-directional data line for the two-wire interface.
+Pin Name Pin Number I/O Pin Description A0-A2 1-3 Ι Address 0-2.
+These pins are used to select one of up to 8 devices of the same type on the same two-wire bus.
+To select the device, the address value on the three pins must match the corresponding bits contained in the device address.
+VSS 4 Ι Ground SDA 5 I/O Serial Data Address.
+This is a bi-directional line for the two-wire interface.
 It is open-drain and is intended to be wire-ORed with other devices on the two-wire bus.
 The input buffer incorporates a schmitt trigger for noise immunity and the output driver includes slope control for falling edges.
+A pull-up resistor is required.
 SCL 6 Ι Serial Clock.
 The serial clock line for the two-wire interface.
-Data is clocked out on the falling edge and in on the rising edge.
+Data is clocked out of the part on the falling edge, and in on the rising edge.
+The SCL input also incorporates a schmit trigger input for noise immunity.
 WP 7 Ι Write Protect.
-When tied to VCC, addresses in the upper half of the logical memory map (A2=1 in the slave address) will be write-protected.
-Write access to the lower half of the addresses is permitted.
+When tied to VDD, addresses in the upper quadrant of the logical memory map will be write-protected.
+Write access to the lower three-quarters of the address area is permitted.
 When WP is connected to ground, all addresses may be written.
 This pin must not be left floating.

-VCC 8 Ι Supply Voltage.
+VDD 8 Ι Supply Voltage.
 5V